 For me, painting is essential, it’s my life.
 I’ve been into painting all my life since my earliest years thanks to my mum, Irene, who was herself a painter and a poet.

-She was very beautiful and posed for numerous artists like the great painter Pringels, a teacher at the Brussels Royal Academy of Fine Arts and Architecture, who painted several portraits of her.
+She was very beautiful and posed for numerous artists like the great painter Léon Pringels, a teacher at the Brussels Royal Academy of Fine Arts and Architecture, who painted several portraits of her.

 At a very early age, I fell in love with the works of the artist Pieter Brueghel.
 I had a lot of help from my primary school teacher, Agnes Dekrom, with whom I studied the work of the artist for three years.
 We often went right out into the country to Vlaesendaal, to the places where the artist himself used to go, and we used to compare the landscapes in his pictures with the way those places looked in our time.
-And on Sundays, if it was raining, I’d spend my time in the Royal Museum of Fine Arts, since at that time you could get in free of charge on Sundays and bank holidays.
+On Sundays, if it was raining, I’d spend my time in the Royal Museum of Fine Arts, since at that time you could get in free of charge on Sundays and bank holidays.
 And there I patiently gazed at many works.
 On each visit, I spent a lot of time in front of the canvases by Pieter Brueghel, trying to discover new secrets.

 Later, I entered the Royal Academy of Fine Arts.
 I was in Marianne Dock’s class.